 - Decision Tree has a non-linear decision boundary. - Decision Tree can overfit easily.
-You can limit the tree depth or sample size to mitigate the problem. - Entropy and misclassification error can help us find the best feature to split a tree node. - Entropy is the averaged surprise from flipping a coin with two classes (in the binary setting). - We want to see the entropy as small as possible after splitting a tree node. - Random Forest can be seen as a committee of Decision Tree models. - The bagging technique can reduce the variance term in the error. - We can combine weak models together into a stronger model.
+You can limit the tree depth or sample size to mitigate the problem. - Entropy and misclassification error can help us find the best feature to split a tree node. - Entropy is the averaged surprise from flipping a coin with two classes (in the binary setting). - We want to see the entropy as small as possible after splitting a tree node. - Random Forest can be seen as a committee of Decision Tree models. - The bagging technique can reduce the variance term in the error by combining multiple models. - We can use PCA to reduce dimensions for visualizing data or reducing computational cost.